 3. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 a.
 Applicants (PWD)

 b.
 Selections (PWD)

-We currently collect data from the National Leadership Development Program and from the American University Leadership Programs, as well as from our Temporary Opportunities, Details and Workgroups (TOPs) application.
+We currently collect data from our National Leadership Development Program (NLDP), our Temporary Opportunities, Details and